Matrix multiplication

 Result:

-Matrix multiplication is more structured and requires careful attention to rows, columns, and order.
+Matrix multiplication is more structured than scalar multiplication.
+You have to pay attention to rows, columns, and the order of the matrices.

 Two matrices can be multiplied only if: